The Welcome Handbook

 Today

-This handbook, mentored by Professor Colleen O'Neal at College of Education, University of Maryland, has been adopted by the Howard County Public School System (HCPSS) in the state of Maryland and developed in collaboration with HCPSS staff from the Student Access and Achievement department, a Board of Education member, middle and high school counselors, and new immigrant students.
+This handbook, mentored by Professor Colleen O'Neal at College of Education, University of Maryland, has been adopted by the Howard County Public School System (HCPSS) in the state of Maryland and developed in collaboration with the HCPSS Student Access and Achievement department, a Board of Education member, middle and high school counselors, and — most importantly — new immigrant students themselves.